-Noodle Incident: For whatever reason, the Trope Namer is never brought up - though the series itself has examples.
-"Calvin's Batman Adventure" wasn't the first time the Book Transporter's been used - Hobbes mentions going into and a A Series of Unfortunate Events Far Side book.
+Noodle Incident: "Calvin's Batman Adventure" wasn't the first time the Book Transporter's been used - Hobbes mentions going into and a A Series of Unfortunate Events Far Side book.
 "Camp Blues" references a "soda can incident".
 And "Chaos to My Ears" does likewise for a "peanut butter incident".
 This bit from "The Alien Huntress" certainly implies something:

 Sheila: Now what are you doing?
 You aren't abandoning me like you did in 1987, ARE YOU?
 Calvin apparently trampled Roselyn's mom's garden in "Chains".
 Non Sequitur Thud: Inverted in "Tonsil Terror" - Socrates screams "TWO PICKLES ATE A CHEESE SANDWICH IN FRANCE!" as he wakes up.
 Played straight when Calvin and Hobbes crash their sled in "Hypercube":